symentis/Corridor/README.md

 The visibility of any property in the context is controlled by extending either `HasInstanceContext` or `HasStaticContext` or any derived protocol.
+By using protocols we can constrain access very fine granular.
+Additionally it allows injecting of functions on top of it.
+_See example playground._

 ```swift
 extension HasInstanceContext where Self.Context == AppContext  {